supermarsx/whoisdigger/readme.md

 `unparsable`, Assume a domain as available if reply is unparsable, it may help correcting malformed, unusual or unhandled whois replies, default: false

+`dnsFailureUnavailable`, Assume a domain is unavailable in a DNS sweep if request fails, this avoids having false positives on availability, default: true

 ## Building

 Whoisdigger uses electron-packager for builds.